Sakhalia NetGraphics DivisionAcceptance of cookiesAmazon MusicApple Music

 Operational range: 14000 kilometers at 12 knots with Diesel engines; 103 kilometers at 4 knots with electric motors

-Armament: One 105-millimeter cannon; one 37-millimeter cannon; one 20-millimeter cannon; six 533-millimeter torpedo tubes (four at prow and two astern) with 22 torpedoes (or 6 torpedoes and 42 mines)
+Armament: One 105-millimeter cannon; one 37-millimeter cannon; one 20-millimeter cannon; six 533-millimeter torpedo tubes (four in the bow and two in the stern) with a supply of 22 torpedoes (or six torpedoes and 42 mines)

 Complement: 48